kyma-project/kyma/tools/backup-setup/README.md

 ## Overview

-Backup setup is used to configure the `spec:` values for ark server to execute the backup in Kyma.
+Backup setup is used to configure the specifications,`spec:`  for ark server to execute the backup operation in Kyma.

+Some of the configurations to apply are:

 * Include namespaces
 * Exclude namespaces
 * Include resources
 * Exclude resources

 ## Usage

+Developers and administrators can change [backup.yaml](config/backup.yaml) following the instructions below.

 ```yaml
 spec: